ge-flight-analytics/EmsApi.Client/csharp/README.md

 * Rebuild the solution.
 * Right click one of the examples in the Solution Explorer and select "Set as StartUp Project".
 Use the Debug > Start Debugging menu item to run the example.

-## Start a new example project
+## Create a new example project
 * Add a new project in the `csharp\Examples\EmsApi.Example.sln` solution.
 Choose your desired flavor of .NET and add the project to the Examples directory.
+	* *Note:* If you're using .NET framework, the target framework of the project needs to be updated to at least ".NET Framework 4.6.1".
 * In the Solution Explorer, right click the References entry under the project and choose Add Reference...
 * Select Browse, select `csharp\bin\EmsApi.Client.dll`
 	* Make sure the checkbox next to the file is checked in visual studio, and press OK.
-* Add nuget references for "System.Net.Http 4.3" and "Refit 3.0.1" in your project, until this library is distributed as a nuget package.
+* Add nuget references for `System.Net.Http 4.3`+ and `Refit 3.0.1` in your project.

-## Include the library in your own project (the nuget way).
+## Include the library in your own project (using nuget)
 * Start a new project or solution in Visual Studio.
+	* *Note:* If you're using .NET framework, the target framework of the project needs to be updated to at least ".NET Framework 4.6.1".
 * In the Solution Explorer, right click the References entry under the project and select Manage Nuget Packages...
 * In the Package source box at the top right, select the ems-api-sdk package source.
 	* If it's not already in the list, click the gear icon next to the dropdown, and add a new source with the name "ems-api-sdk", and the [Appveyor project nuget package source](https://ci.appveyor.com/nuget/ems-api-sdk) URL.
 	* The appveyor feed is the only way to get packages currently.
 Once the library reaches 1.0 we will provide nuget.org packages as well.
 * Search or browse for "EmsApi.Client" and install.

-## Include the library in your own project (the build it yourself way).
+## Include the library in your own project (using source)
 * Download this repository and build `csharp\EmsApi.sln`
 * Start a new project or solution in Visual Studio.
 * In the Solution Explorer, right click the References entry under the project and choose Add Reference...
 * Select Browse, locate `csharp\bin\EmsApi.Client.dll` under this directory.
 	* Make sure the checkbox next to the file is checked in visual studio, and press OK.
-* Add nuget references for "System.Net.Http 4.3" and "Refit 3.0.1" in your project.
+* Add nuget references for `System.Net.Http 4.3`+ and `Refit 3.0.1` in your project.
 * The library has a compilation target of .NET standard 1.4, which means it can be used directly from .NET Framework 4.6.1+ and .NET Core 1.1, and some other stuff like UWP and Xamarin.

 # Details